cmayomsft/BotToBot-Handoff/CSharp/README.md

 The main bot inspects every incoming message.
 If the main bot matches the incoming message text with a sub-bot's top-level navigation command (similar to the [Conversation Navigation](#Conversation-Navigation) discussion above), the main bot forwards that message to the sub-bot's messaging URL.

-When the sub-bot receives that message (a navigation command), it's Global Mesage Handler code takes the appropriate action by reseting the dialog stack, forwarding the message to it's `RootDialog`, and calling the correct dialog to handle the navigation command.
+When the sub-bot receives that message (a navigation command), its Global Message Handler code takes the appropriate action by reseting the dialog stack, forwarding the message to its `RootDialog`, and calling the correct dialog to handle the navigation command.

-The main bot will continue forwarding messages to that sub-bot until it encounters another navigation command for another bot.
+The main bot will continue forwarding messages to that sub-bot until it encounters a navigation command for another bot, either for another sub-bot or for the main bot itself.

-Note: The main bot and each of the sub-bots share the same AppID and AppPassword.
-This allows all the bots to share the same conversation ID, [`Dialog Stack`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.bot.builder.dialogs.internals.idialogstack?view=botbuilder-3.8), and [Bot State Data](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-state).
+**Note:** The main bot and each of the sub-bots share the same AppID and AppPassword.
+This allows all the bots to share the same conversation ID, [`Dialog Stack`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.bot.builder.dialogs.internals.idialogstack?view=botbuilder-3.8), and [`Bot State Data`](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-state).

+**Note:** Only the main bot is registered in the Bot Framework portal since it is the only bot that receives messages from the Bot Framework.

 ### Bot-to-Bot Handoff in Action